-So 2017 is the year you’re going to leave your 9-5 and go freelance?
-As many freelance UXers will testify, going it alone can be an exciting ride, but it can also be a little overwhelming at first.
-Not only will you have to manage all those clients you’ve been quietly nurturing over the years; you’ll also have to manage your accounts while working from home, your projects and stay up to date with UX trends and methodologies.
+As many freelance UX developers will testify, going it alone can be an exciting ride, but it can also be a little overwhelming at first.
+Not only will you have to manage all those clients you’ve been quietly nurturing over the years; you’ll also have to manage your accounts while working from home, organise your projects and stay up to date with UX trends and methodologies.
 All on your own!

-Luckily, technology comes to the rescue in the form of these 10 essential tools for freelance UX designers, which will cut down time wasted and let you focus on what you do best – user experience design.
+Luckily, technology comes to the rescue in the form of these 10 essential tools for freelance UX designers, including tools for user testing, user surveys, UX analytics, wireframing and prototyping tools, time management, accounting, producing proposals and more.
+These will cut down time wasted and let you focus on what you do best – user experience design.

 Time management is one of the biggest challenges facing new freelancers, who can get bogged down in too many projects (or too few!).
 Using Harvest you can track your hours, plus the hours of any fellow freelancers you might work with.